Bookervsky/EV-Charging-Adoption-Prediction/README.md

     </figcaption>
 </figure>
 <br>

+The training set utilizes input features from 2012 to 2018, while data corresponding to the 2020 target year is employed as the test set.
-The data used in this model range from 2012 to 2020 with yearly time granularity, as listed below:
+The input features are as listed below:

 **Table.1 Data Sources and Descriptions**